dataforgoodfr/quotaclimat/README.md

 docker compose up streamlit
 ```

-### Explore postgres data using Metabase
+### Explore postgres data using Metabase - a BI tool
 ```
 docker compose up metabase
 ```

 Will give you access to Metabase to explore the SQL table `sitemap table` here : http://localhost:3000/

-To connect to it you have use the variables used insied docker-compose.yml :
+To connect to it you have use the variables used inside `docker-compose.yml` :
 * password: password
 * username: user
 * db: barometre